 6. Amazon Prime Air: This live action explainer video features British gentlemen showing a hypothetical case study of a family.
 The great thing about this explainer video is that it showcases an innovative technology of transporting goods via drones, in a humble manner.

-7. Spotify Explainer Video: This is an example of the best animated explainer video from Spotify which dominated the music delivery market.
+7. Spotify Explainer Video: This is an example of the great animated explainer video from Spotify which dominated the music delivery market.
 They explain what they do and what the user will get, all in less than a minute and that too with a great CTA.

 8. Celery - Don't Be A Pitch: Celery is an innovative crowdfunding and pre-ordering platform that presents the current condition of crowdfunding with all its flaws in a hilarious manner.
 The parody of current crowdfunding techniques and Celery's value proposition in this live action explainer video really helps in generating interest in the product.